codehey/SentimentAnalysisUsingBigDataVisualization/README.md

-# Spring Boot Using Spring Data MongoDB Example
+# Spring Boot Project Visualization of Twitter("Bitcoin") related tweets

-This project depicts the Spring Boot Example with Spring Data MongoDB and REST Example.
+This project depicts Spring Data MongoDB and REST APIs and Thymeleaf.